Please read these terms and conditions before booking your holiday cottage. If you have any questions about them please do not hesitate to contact us.

 - Descriptions – Whilst every effort is made to ensure the accuracy of the property details on the website, all statements are made in good faith and are for guidance only.
 Photos, maps and floor plans are for illustrative purposes only.
 The Agent and the Owner cannot be held responsible for changes or mistakes.

-- £136 Low Deposit Offer – The booking must be for dates 6 weeks or more away.
-Please note this offer is not available on Sibton Park.
+- £100 Low Deposit Offer – The booking must be for dates 6 weeks or more away.
+Please note this offer is not available on Sibton Park or Rectory Farm.
 If you cancel your booking, our usual terms and conditions apply (see section 10 on Cancellations) and you will be liable to pay the difference of the usual 25% deposit taken.
 You will also agree to us securely storing your payment card details on our booking system to automatically take the balance payment on its due date or deduct the difference in cost of deposit if you opt to cancel your booking and the property is not re-let.

 - Low Occupancy Discount – Low occupancy discounts are offered on the basis that you only access the number of bedrooms booked and paid for.
 Should it be discovered you have not adhered to this agreement, we reserve the right to charge the equivalent of the full value of the booking.

 - Voucher Codes – Any voucher codes promoted via our social or email channels are subject to terms and conditions.

 - Credit Vouchers – If you have received a credit voucher to replace a booking that did not go ahead due to Covid-19 restrictions, you are entitled to request a refund if you prefer.
 Simply contact the team on 01728 638962 with your booking reference number.